Top 10 Best Sites

 Browse Free: View Photos Now

-eHarmony has more than 33 million users from all over the world.
+As one of the major dating sites, eharmony has more than 33 million users from all over the world.
 These are people of various religions as well as ages, races, educational backgrounds, and appearances.
 The site sees more than 4.1 million monthly visitors who come from all walks of life.
 What they have in common, though, is they’re all looking for a serious commitment.

 Neil also has a Master of Divinity degree from Princeton Theological Seminary and is a former dean and psychologist at the Graduate School of Psychology at Fuller Theological Seminary.

-During the early years of eHarmony, Neil was close with James Dobson, Founder of Focus on the Family, an American Christian conservative organization that promotes views such as abstinence-only sex ed, creationism, school prayer, and traditional gender roles.
-This is another reason people often think eHarmony is a religious dating site.
+During the early years of eharmony, Neil was close with James Dobson, Founder of Focus on the Family, an American Christian conservative organization that promotes views such as abstinence-only sex ed, creationism, school prayer, and traditional gender roles.
+This is another reason people often think eharmony is a religious dating site.